Local SEO Featured

 Locksmiths who embedded YouTube videos showing emergency lockout processes saw 3x higher AI Overview appearance rates compared to text-only pages.

-Why?
-Google’s AI could analyze video transcripts, understand visual demonstrations, and cite video content in AI-generated summaries.
+Why it works: Google’s AI can analyze video transcripts, process visual demonstrations, and pull video content into AI-generated summaries.

 • “How I Unlock a Honda Civic in Under 2 Minutes” (demonstration)